liquity/bold-ir-management/README.md

 ## Overview

-The **BOLD Interest Rate (IR) Manager** is an innovative Rust-based canister that integrates seamlessly with the **Batch Manager** Solidity smart contract to automate the adjustment of interest rates for troves within the **Liquity Protocol v2**.
+The **BOLD Interest Rate (IR) Manager** is an innovative Rust-based canister that integrates seamlessly with the **Batch Manager** Solidity smart contract to automate the adjustment of interest rates for troves within the **Liquity V2** protocol.
 This solution utilizes the Internet Computer’s threshold ECDSA (tECDSA) signatures to manage Ethereum Mainnet Externally Owned Accounts (EOAs) and securely execute rate adjustment transactions, offering a decentralized and secure way to maintain optimal interest rates across multiple strategies.

 The BOLD IR Manager is capable of managing multiple interest rate adjustment strategies, each associated with different Batch Manager contracts and EOAs.
 It continuously monitors the state of sorted troves, checking every hour whether the conditions for rate adjustment—either an increase or a decrease—are met.
 If the conditions are met, the manager initiates a transaction to adjust the rates, maintaining the system’s stability and ensuring competitive borrowing costs.